-Dale Ho (@dale_e_ho) is the Director of the ACLU’s Voting Rights Project, and supervises the ACLU’s voting rights litigation and advocacy work nationwide.
+Dale Ho (@dale_e_ho) is the Director of the ACLU’s Voting Rights Project, and supervises the ACLU’s voting rights litigation nationwide.

-Dale is a frequent commentator on voting rights issues, appearing on television programs including Hardball with Chris Matthews; All-In with Chris Hayes, and on AM Joy with Joy-Ann Reid; has written opinion pieces for the New York Times; and is widely published on redistricting and voting rights in law reviews including the Yale Law Journal Forum; the Harvard Civil Rights-Civil Liberties Law Review, and the William & Mary Law Review.
+Dale is a frequent commentator on voting rights issues, appearing on television programs including CNN; The Rachel Maddow Show; and All-In with Chris Hayes; has written opinion pieces for the New York Times; and is widely published on redistricting and voting rights in law reviews including the Yale Law Journal Forum and the Harvard Civil Rights-Civil Liberties Law Review.

 Prior to joining the ACLU, Dale was Assistant Counsel at the NAACP Legal Defense Fund; an associate at Fried, Frank, Harris, Shriver & Jacobson LLP; and a judicial law clerk, first to Judge Barbara S. Jones, U.S. District Court for the Southern District of New York, and then to Judge Robert S. Smith, New York Court of Appeals.
 He is a graduate of Yale Law School and Princeton University.